 The MVA Account Option is available only under certain variable annuity contracts issued by Allstate Life, as identified above.
-Extensive information about the arrangement for distributing the variable annuity contracts is included under "Distribution of the Policies" in the appropriate variable annuity contract prospectus and in the statement of additional information that relates to that prospectus.
+Extensive information about the arrangement for distributing the variable annuity contracts is included under "Distribution" in the appropriate variable annuity contract prospectus and in the statement of additional information that relates to that prospectus.
 All of that information applies, regardless of whether you choose to allocate Contract Value to the MVA Account Option, and there is no additional plan of distribution or sales compensation with respect to the MVA Account Option.
-Also as described in the appropriate variable annuity contract prospectus, the principal underwriter for all of the Contracts (except the Allstate Variable Annuity and the Allstate Variable Annuity (L Share)) is Allstate Distributors, L.L.C. ("ADLLC"), a wholly-owned subsidiary of Allstate Life.
+Also as described in the appropriate variable annuity contract prospectus, the principal underwriter for all of the Contracts is Allstate Distributors, L.L.C., a wholly-owned subsidiary of Allstate Life.
+The underwriting agreement with Allstate Distributors provides that we will reimburse Allstate Distributors for any liability to Contract owners arising out of services rendered or Contracts issued.